-NIDDK seeks director for new Office of Nutrition Research
+NIDDK establishes Office of Nutrition Research

 On August 1, the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) will establish the Office of Nutrition Research within the NIDDK Office of the Director.
 The office will replace the NIH Division of Nutrition Research Coordination (DNRC).